yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_04.md

 Should be,

 > Hashes are written as comma separated key-value pairs where values are assigned to keys with `=>` and the list is surrounded by curly braces, `{ }`.
-A trailing comma should be added after the last pair, but this is not a style recommended by this book.
+A trailing comma should be added after the last pair.
 >
-> For example, the following hash can be declared to assign the `make` key with the `'skoda'` string, the `model` key with the `'rapid'` string, and the `year` key with the `2014` integer:
+> For example, the following declaring hash to assign the `make` key with the string `'skoda'`, the `model` key with the string `'rapid'`, and the `year` key with the integer `2014`:

 ---